zvuc/otoge-db/README.md

 #### Local Dev Environment
 Just open `index.html` and refresh manually.
 Simple as the good old year 2000.
+Or, you can also do `python3 -m http.server` to quickly run a local server.

 ## Notes
 - This webpage is hosted and run entirely on Github Pages without any additional backend servers attached.